hldqiuye123/UHFreq/README.md

-This repository hosts the source code and data‐generation utilities for UHFreq.
+This repository hosts the source code utilities for UHFreq.
 The project is organised as follows:
 | Path | Purpose |
 |------|---------|